 Who can answer my questions or take my complaint?

-Members of the University community should contact a Title IX Coordinator or Deputy Coordinator if they are personally subjected to, or they observe, conduct that may be in violation the University’s Policy Against Discrimination, Harassment, or Retaliation, including any conduct believed to constitute discrimination or harassment on the basis of sex.
-This includes acts of discrimination in employment, admission, programs, or activities, any act of physical violence, sexual harassment, sexual assault, sexual exploitation, or sexual misconduct, and any other non-consensual sexual acts.
-In the event of any form of assault or violence, campus security should also be informed:
+Members of the University community should contact a Title IX Coordinator or Deputy Coordinator if they are personally subjected to, or they observe, conduct that may be in violation of the University’s Policy Against Discrimination, Harassment, or Retaliation, including any conduct believed to constitute sexual violence, exploitation, misconduct or harassment; other non-consensual sexual act; discrimination or harassment on the basis of gender, or any form of retaliation for having rejected or complained of conduct violating the Policy.
+This includes acts of discrimination in employment, admission, programs, or activities and any act of physical violence (e.g., rape or other sexual assault).
+(Click here for additional information on what to do in cases of sexual violence.)
+In the event of any form of violence or threatened violence, campus security should also be informed:

 Office of Campus Safety and Security

 - Non-Emergency: (773) 244-5780